AnnaZhakhyan/Databases2/README.md

 # Databases2
-A repository for MangoDB to help the participants complete the practical part of the Databases 2 presentation
+A repository containing all contents of the presentation for reiteration

 ## Contents